SESYNC-ci/basic-git-lesson/slides/config.md

 create on this machine.
 {:.notes}

+### History

+The history of your project shows a single commit.
+Every new commit will be chained on top of a preceding commit.

 ===

 ### Create the Hub

-Sign in or sign up on [GitHub](https://github.com), then create an empty repository.
+Sign in on [GitHub](https://github.com), then create an empty repository.

 ![]({% include asset.html path="images/new_repo-1.png" %}){:width="50%"}